SpiroGanas/MIMIC-on-SQL-Server/README.md

 * http://www.nature.com/articles/sdata201635

-This repository contain the SQL code and and SSIS package that can be used to load the MIMIC-III data into a SQL Server 2016 database.
+This repository contain the SQL code and an SSIS package that can be used to load the MIMIC-III data into a SQL Server 2016 database.